OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 ## Introduction

-Creation of requirements repository in GitHub will allow to document SDL requirements with clear scenarios which will improve software development and testing processes.
+Creation of Requirements repository in GitHub will allow to document SDL requirements with clear scenarios which will improve software development and testing processes.

 ## Motivation